The Magic of the Wet Worm Nymph Fly in Freshwater Fishing

 Grayling are known for selective feeding, but they can be highly responsive to a well-presented nymph.
 In cooler waters, grayling often feed on insects and larvae drifting in the current.
 A fly with a slim profile and natural movement can persuade even cautious fish.

-Because grayling often hold in clear, moving water, presentation matters.
-A drag-free drift and careful depth control are important.
-When those details come together, the wet worm nymph fly can produce excellent results.
+Because grayling often hold in clear, moving water, presentation matters greatly.
+A drag-free drift and careful depth control are essential.
+When those details come together, the wet worm nymph fly can produce outstanding results.

 Panfish